 When hovering over a block, you’ll see a series of controls associated with it.

-When multiple blocks are on a page, a drag handle allows you to drag and drop to reorder them.
+To reorder multiple blocks on a page, you can use the drag handle, which allows you to drag and drop the blocks to your desired positions.